guidepup/guidepup.dev/docs/api/class-macos-key-code-command.md

 ## macOSKeyCodeCommand.keyCode {#key-code-command-key-code}

 The key code or key codes to send.
+See [MacOSKeyCodes] for available key codes.

 **Type:** &#60;[number] | [Array]<[number]>&#62;